-- Horry County Schools curricula and course offerings are aligned with the South Carolina College- and Career-Ready Standards for English Language Arts (SCCCR) expectations. - Instructional materials adoption processes comply with state requirements. - Implementation of the South Carolina support documents has been emphasized since their release as a means of further ensuring student mastery of standards. - Consensus maps (pacing guides), lesson plans, and assessments have been aligned to South Carolina College-and-Career-Ready Standards (SCCCR). - To increase students' college-and-career readiness, opportunities are available for students to take dual-enrollment, Advanced Placement, and International Baccalaureate courses. - Research-based curriculum is utilized PK 12. - A document-based questioning process (DBQ) is utilized to promote evidence-based writing in grades 4 - 8, Global Studies, U.S. History and Government. - A literature-based questioning process (LBQ) is utilized to promote evidence-based writing in grades 6 - 8 ELA and English I - IV. - Development of written scientific explanations using claims, evidence, and reasoning is emphasized in K - 12 science. - Text-dependent analysis writing prompts aligned to SC READY and English EOCEP are utilized in grades 3 - 8 and English I and English II.
-The SC READY and English EOCEP writing rubrics are used to score writing outcomes. - Writing prompts aligned to ACT have been implemented in English II IV.
+- Horry County Schools curricula and course offerings are aligned with the South Carolina College- and Career-Ready Standards for English Language Arts (SCCCR) expectations. - Instructional materials adoption processes comply with state requirements. - Implementation of the South Carolina support documents has been emphasized since their release as a means of further ensuring student mastery of standards. - Consensus maps (pacing guides), lesson plans, and assessments have been aligned to South Carolina College-and-Career-Ready Standards (SCCCR). - Summer curriculum teams revised instructional maps and materials to include a wide variety of resources and tools to support effective and engaging instruction in both face-to-face and distance-learning models. - District specialists are participating in the K-12 ELA and Math Priority and Support Learning Standards professional development sessions offered by the Office of Standards and Learning.
+With the knowledge gained through these sessions, specialists are assisting administrators, instructional coaches, and teachers with using priority standards to determine next steps in instructional planning and pacing. - To increase students' college-and-career readiness, opportunities are available for students to take dual-enrollment, Advanced Placement, and International Baccalaureate courses. - A document-based questioning process (DBQ) is utilized to promote evidence-based writing in grades 4-8, Global Studies, U.S. History, and Government. - A literature-based questioning process (LBQ) is utilized to promote evidence-based writing in grades 6-8 ELA and English I - IV. - Development of written scientific explanations using claims, evidence, and reasoning is emphasized in K-12 science. - Text-dependent analysis writing prompts aligned to SC READY and English EOCEP are utilized in grades 3-8 and English I and English II.
+The SC READY and English EOCEP writing rubrics are used to score writing outcomes. - Teachers have participated in virtual professional development sessions on preparing students for high-stakes writing (text-dependent analysis/ACT/SAT/AP). - Writing prompts aligned to ACT have been implemented in English II IV.
 The ACT argumentative writing rubric is used to score writing outcomes. - Writing prompts aligned to SAT have been implemented in English II IV.
-The SAT essay rubric is used to score writing outcomes. - The SC Honors Framework is being implemented for honors-weighted courses at the high and middle school levels in order to ensure rigor and comparability across the state. - A curriculum for newcomers and one for K-12 ESOL services has been implemented to assist students with language acquisition and literacy development. - A research-based writing curriculum has been implemented in K-5.
+The SAT essay rubric is used to score writing outcomes. - The SC Honors Framework is being implemented for honors-weighted courses at the high and middle school levels in order to ensure rigor and comparability across the state. - In the USA and Inside the USA, curriculum for Newcomers, has been implemented to assist ESOL students with language acquisition and literacy development. - A comprehensive K-12 ESOL curriculum has been implemented to assist EL students with language acquisition and literacy development. - The research-based Being a Writer writing curriculum has been implemented in K-5.